brunoarine/findlike/README.md

 findlike -q "black holes" -d /path/to/ayreon/lyrics -f "*.txt"
 ```

-To show similarity scores and filenames in JSON format:
+To find similar files and show their similarity scores and filenames in JSON format:

 ```sh
 findlike -s -F json reference_file.md
 ```

-To print the results table as a Markdown list:
+To print the similarity results as a Markdown list:

 ```sh
 findlike -H "# List of similar documents" -p "- " reference_file.txt